 "Let's just get inside."
 They walk into the kitchen, Luke so close behind his uncle that Jesse bumped him as he pulled out his chair.
 Reaching over across the table, he grabbed Bo's baby book.
-Flipping to the back, just as he suspected, he found the brown envelope missing.
+Flipping to the back he found the brown envelope missing: just as he suspected.
 Jesse released a long hard breath before looking at the two youngsters standing at the table eying him, waiting to see what he might say about Bo's taking off and what the book had to do with it.
 "Well, sit down, I guess I'd better explain what Bo found."

-Bo drove as fast as The General would go.
+Bo drove as fast as the General would go.
 Where he was going didn't matter.
 He always drove when he was upset.
 Bo glanced over in the seat next to him at the brown envelope not sure what to make of it.
-He was in such an all fire hurry to open the dang thing, now he looked at it like it's a snake that just lunged at him.
+He was in such an all fire hurry to open the dang thing, now he looked at it like it was a snake that had just lunged at him.

 Abduction at Tri-County Hospital